mkthewlis/Milestone-Project-3/testing.md

 - The tablet user would find that the app works just as well on a smaller screen.
 All features are responsive, including the carousel on the home page that transforms to a list on the smallest screens to improve the user experience.

-### Validation
+### Validators and lintners

 #### HTML
 My HTML code was passed through the [W3C Markup Validation Service](https://validator.w3.org/).
-Doing so brought up the following errors, all related to creating my HTML files with the use of Jinja templates.
+Doing so brought up two errors, both related to creating my HTML files with the use of Jinja templates.
-- Bad value: HTML file structure
+1. *Bad value: HTML file structure*
 As each HTML file is an extension of base.html, the individual documents do not declare the doctype, set the language or include a head element.
 This error was therefore present on each file I tested, except for base.html that fulfilled the requirements.
 This error was to be expected and did not lead to any changes.

 ![Error: HTML file structure](https://github.com/mkthewlis/Milestone-Project-3/blob/master/static/images/readme_images/error_html_structure.png)

-- Bad value: 'url for'
+2. *Bad value: 'url for'*
 As with the first error, this was common across all HTML template files.
 It was also to be expected, as the validator was not anticipating to find `href="...url_for..."`

 ![Error: url for](https://github.com/mkthewlis/Milestone-Project-3/blob/master/static/images/readme_images/error_url_for.png)

 #### CSS